Chapter one | 180 days

 “Try not to trip again,” he snickers, as I step away from his hold.
 As he was turning to walk away, I say in a sarcastic tone, “Oh!
 I’m sorry if I was close to breaking of one your precious nails.”

 He spins to face me.
 Amusement filled his expression.

 “Oh, don’t worry.
 I get my manicure done tomorrow, so it shouldn’t have been a problem if you did break them,” he spoke in a way that would’ve made anyone believe him.
 But, the crooked smile gave away the joke.

 “I won’t be surprised.
 You look like you have a feminine side to you,” I say as I cross my arms in front of my chest, feeling proud of the comeback.

 What the hell are you doing??

-“Yeah, that’s what I said,” I state, staring right into his hypnotizing green eyes.
-A smile tugs at my lips.
-I take a few steps back from him, not wanting to smell the strong scent of the cologne coming this way.
+“You’re calling me a girl?
+Me?”
+He inquires.
+“Oh, I don’t know.
+Am I calling you a girl?”
+I reply, staring right into his hypnotizing green eyes.
+A smile tugs at my lips and I take a few steps back from him, not wanting to smell the strong scent of the cologne coming this way.

 “Aren’t you a little too confident for your own good?”
 He asks.